The world has moved on from it but let’s talk about Hurricane Irma. Or rather, let’s talk about the way we talked about Hurricane Irma.

 Narrative 3: Climate change as a narrative of facts.

-Couched in the scientific discourse of facts and evidence, climate change has been a great revelation of what we know now thanks to the Trump era; truth is not about what you can prove but what people can connect with in their lived realities.
+Couched in the scientific discourse of facts and evidence, climate change has been a great revelation of what we know now; truth is not about what you can prove but what people can connect with in their lived realities.
 There is fact, and there is evidence which both need each other.
 Then there is ‘alternative truth’ which need neither.

 Narrative 4: Climate change as a narrative of fear.